Oswald Peraza Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 23rd in the league.
+- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in the league.

-- The Tigers have a 4.47 team ERA that ranks 19th among all league pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.48).

-- Faedo (2-5) gets the starting nod for the Tigers in his 12th start of the season.
-He has a 4.89 ERA in 57 2/3 innings pitched, with 48 strikeouts.
+- Manning gets the start for the Tigers, his 15th of the season.
+He is 5-4 with a 3.51 ERA and 49 strikeouts in 77 2/3 innings pitched.

-- His most recent appearance was in relief on Saturday when the right-hander tossed one scoreless inning against the Chicago White Sox without giving up a hit.
+- The right-hander's most recent time out came on Thursday against the New York Yankees, when he went six scoreless innings while giving up two hits.

-- In 12 games this season, the 27-year-old has a 4.89 ERA and 7.6 strikeouts per nine innings, while giving up a batting average of .206 to his opponents.
+- The 25-year-old has put up an ERA of 3.51, with 5.7 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.